umdenes100/TankCodeGuide/README.md

 ## Pin Connections
 #### Romeo
-A Romeo microcontroller is an arduino that contains an integrated H bridge to deliver power to the motors.
+A Romeo microcontroller is an Arduino that contains an integrated H bridge to deliver power to the motors.
 The motors are connected to the motor A and motor B sockets.
 The motors are controlled by 4 pins that are prewired as the following:

 - M1 = 4
 - E1 = 5